Stochastic RWA and Lightpath Rerouting in WDM Networks: Numerical Results

 In this section, we evaluate the impact of using \lr{} for the defragmentation of small networks \abilene{} and \cost{}.
 We simulate a planning horizon of 10 stages for 50 times, starting with a set of initial requests on each network.
 Simulation framework is depicted in Figure \ref{fig:simul-frame-SmaxLR}, where $ \mathcal{N}_t^\text{FRAG} $ and $ \mathcal{N}_t^\text{DEFRAG} $ are respectively the fragmented and defragmented provisioning at stage $ t $.
 Over the course of $ n $ stages, at the beginning of each stage $ t\in\{0,\dots,n-1,n\} $, a defragmentation event is triggered for $ \mathcal{N}_t^\text{FRAG} $.
 Based on the result of the defragmentation target, $ \mathcal{N}_t^\text{DEFRAG} $ (obtained via \lr{} or \minRWA{}), lightpaths are rerouted.
 At the end of stage $ t $, the lightpaths associated with the connections leaving the network are dismantled, the uncertainty in the traffic is revealed, and new connection requests are granted using spare resources in the form of available lightpaths via the deterministic \maxRWA{} problem.
 This process leads to a new fragmented provisioning.
 Note that for simulation purposes, our planning horizon is finite, and defragmentation event times are fixed and given.

-By performing an SAA analysis, we choose $ |\xisetSAA|=1000 $ scenarios for \abilene{} and $ |\xisetSAA|=500 $ for \cost{}, each resulting in worst-case optimality gaps of less than 5\%.
-Appendix (Section \ref{appendix:saa-results}) provides the full SAA results for \lr{}.
-Other parameters are selected such that non-trivial instances (amenable to defragmentation) are generated, while their size remains small and computationally affordable in our simulation framework.
+By performing an SAA analysis, we choose $ |\xisetSAA|=1000 $ scenarios for \abilene{} and $ |\xisetSAA|=500 $ for \cost{}, each resulting in worst-case optimality gaps of less than 5\%. \revacc{{\App} (Section \ref{appendix:saa-results})} provides the full SAA results for \lr{}.
+Other parameters, namely $ \arrivals $ and $ |\waveSet| $, are selected such that obtained instances are non-trivial (not too ``free'' or ``saturated'' at the time of the defragmentation), while their size remains small and computationally affordable in our simulation framework.
+Note that, in an underused network, regardless of the target of the defragmentation procedure (provisionings of \lr{} or \minRWA{}), we can continue granting the incoming requests as resources exist on the network.
+Furthermore, since rerouting the lightpaths is a costly procedure, defragmentation is usually reserved for the situations where some performance measure has dropped significantly, which is not the case in an under-utilized network.
+Therefore, in such instances, we are facing a ``trivial'' case where there is virtually no value of performing a defragmentation.
+On the other hand, a saturated network, one close to its maximum capacity, will not benefit from lightpath rerouting either and needs to seek other enhancements such as network upgrades.
 We consider two initial states (denoted by ``Init.'') of 90 and 100 existing requests for \abilene{}, when the network has 6 and 7 wavelengths, respectively.
 For \cost{}, we use 250 and 260 existing requests over 10 wavelengths in instance generation.
 Finally, for both networks, we have $ \arrivals=10 $ and $ \drops \in \{15,20\} $.